-For fiscal year 2021, the Compensation Committee established four corporate goals and corresponding financial performance targets for each goal.
-The four corporate goals include (i) Adjusted EBITDA, (ii) Revenue, (iii) Free Cash Flow and (iv) Backlog.
+For fiscal year 2022, the Compensation Committee established four corporate goals and corresponding financial performance targets for each goal.
+The four corporate goals were (i) Adjusted EBITDA, (ii) Revenue, (iii) Gross Margin and (iv) Backlog.
 The Compensation Committee believes use of these metrics is appropriate as they are important indicators of future growth and increased profitability, and are commonly used by investors and analysts when reviewing our performance.

-With respect to the four performance metrics: "Adjusted EBITDA" is a non-GAAP measure that is defined by the Company as net income plus interest, taxes, depreciation and amortization, determined by reference to our audited financial results, and further adjusted by stock-based compensation and other one-time adjustments, such as certain severance expense and other adjustments deemed appropriate by the Compensation Committee; "Revenue" is measured against our audited financial results for fiscal year 2021; "Free Cash Flow" is a non-GAAP measure that is defined as Cash Flows from Operating Activities less capital expenditures; and, "Backlog" represents our signed customer orders as of April 30, 2021.
-The Adjusted EBITDA target for fiscal year 2021 was set by the Compensation Committee at \$9.1 million, which includes the accrual of fiscal year 2021 bonuses assuming attainment of 100% of the three performance metrics below.
+With respect to the four performance metrics: "Adjusted EBITDA" is a non-GAAP measure that is defined by the Company as net income plus interest, taxes, depreciation and amortization, determined by reference to our audited financial results, and further adjusted by stock-based compensation and other one-time adjustments, such as certain severance expense and other adjustments deemed appropriate by the Board of Directors; "Revenue" and "Gross Margin" are measured against our audited financial results for fiscal year 2022; and, "Backlog" represents our signed customer orders as of April 30, 2022.
+The Adjusted EBITDA target for fiscal year 2022 was set by the Compensation Committee at \$23.4 million, which includes the accrual of fiscal year 2022 bonuses assuming attainment of 100% of the three performance metrics below.

-The first goal (Adjusted EBITDA) is used to determine the funding of the MIP based on achievement ranging from 1% to 130% of target.
+The first goal (Adjusted EBITDA) is used to determine the funding of the Annual Cash Bonus Plan based on achievement ranging from 1% to 130% of target.
 If the Company achieved positive Adjusted EBITDA, the bonus pool is then further adjusted by the Company's performance against the three additional performance goals.
-The remaining three goals are based on achievement ranging from minimum (85% of the target), target (100%) and maximum (115% of target) levels for the Company-based performance metrics and are weighted.
-For actual performance levels between the "Minimum" and "Target", the potential award percentage for each metric is interpolated on a straight-line basis, and for performance levels between "Target" and "Maximum", the potential award percentage for each metric is interpolated applying a 2x multiplier.
+The remaining three goals are based on achievement ranging from threshold (85% of the target), target (100%) and maximum (115% of target) levels, as illustrated in the table below, for the Company-based performance metrics and are weighted.
+For actual performance levels between the "Threshold" and "Target", the potential award percentage for each metric is interpolated on a straight-line basis, and for performance levels between "Target" and "Maximum", the potential award percentage for each metric is interpolated applying a 2x multiplier.
 For example, achieving 105% of a performance metric would result in a 110% payout for such performance metric.